Priotize lead magnets ideas and outline one.

 There are essentially three ways to get rid of tasks that cause drudgery for you: Eliminate them, delegate them, or automate them.

 First and foremost, go through your list and see if you wrote down any services.
 I’m talking “payroll” and “bookkeeping”, for example.
 The easiest way to offload a service you don’t enjoy doing or that isn’t profitable is simply to eliminate it.
 This goes for any and all services, without exception.
 Yes, even 1040 preparation.
 If you don’t want to do 1040 prep….if you despise tax season…then just stop doing it.
 Eliminate the service from your practice — refer that work out, or hire somebody to do it.
-Certain services, such as payroll, have entire industries and infrastructures unto themselves that already exist for you to offload that low-profit work.
+Certain services, such as payroll and tax prep, have entire industries and infrastructures unto themselves that already exist for you to offload that low-profit work.
 Just do it.